python-trio/trio-websocket/docs/getting_started.rst

     $ pip3 install .

-If you want to contribute to development of the library, look at the documentation for :ref:`developer-installation`.
+If you want to contribute to development of the library, also see :ref:`developer-installation`.

 .. _client-tutorial: